 So instead of pouring poison down your drain (which can also leak into the environment), you should create your own, non-toxic drain cleaner with baking soda and vinegar.
 First, remove any visible debris.
-Then pour about a 3/4 cup of dry baking soda down the train, followed buy a 1/2 cup of vinegar.
+Then pour about a 3/4 cup of dry baking soda down the drain, followed by a 1/2 cup of vinegar.
 Immediately plug the drain with a stopper or rag, and let it sit.
 The reaction from the baking soda and vinegar will break down gunk.
 After about 30 minutes, pour boiling water down the drain.

 Bathroom Vanity – How to green clean your sink

 Many of the methods we mentioned for cleaning the bathtub can also work for cleaning the sink, but often it’s less grimy, so you don’t need to use a strong scrub.
 Instead, you can make a spray cleaner by mixing two cups of baking soda, 1/2 cup all-natural dish soap, 1 cup water, and 1/2 cup vinegar.
 The mixture will cut soap scum and grime on most surfaces.
 Polish fixtures with a mix of equal parts vinegar and baking soda, then rinse clean.
 Toothpaste also works wonders on chrome fixtures.